Mexico City

 When we asked people living in Mexico City what life is like and how people spend their time, they said:

 "In this country, a social life is important.
 Have friends from your native country, but also befriend the people from your host country.
-The people here are lovely, warm, and affectionate," remarked one expat who made the move to Mexico City.
+The people here are lovely, warm, and affectionate," said one expat who made the move to Mexico City.

 What do expats in Mexico City appreciate most about the local culture?